If a helmet fails to properly protect against a sudden impact, the manufacturer may be liable for the resulting damages.

 - Material that is not resistant to impact.

 - Defects in helmet fasteners that cause the helmet to move from its original position.

 - Lack of compliance to safety standards and testing.

 Another problem that can contribute to a person’s injuries is a defective chin strap on a motorcycle helmet—this can (of course) lead to the helmet coming off during a motorcycle accident, leaving the rider completely vulnerable.

 If you or a loved one has suffered injuries because of a defective helmet, our Dallas attorneys can help you obtain compensation for those injuries.
 To find out what we can do to help you, fill out the contact form on this website or call our office at 1-877-405-4313 to schedule a free consultation with one of our personal injury lawyers.
-We can investigate your case for free and thoroughly discuss your legal options.
-Call today.
+We can investigate your case for free and thoroughly discuss your legal options moving forward.